-Fire on Earth will be produced by the Fresh Ink Theatre Company at the Factory Theatre in Boston, February 1-16, 2013, directed by Rebecca Bradshaw.
+Fire on Earth was produced by the Fresh Ink Theatre Company at the Factory Theatre in Boston, February 1-16, 2013, directed by Rebecca Bradshaw.

 1524.
 England.
 John Tewkesbury is a savvy trader and smuggler, smart enough to know William Tyndale’s illegal translation of the Bible will be a hot commodity.
 But, to sell the good book, he must elude the spies of Sir Thomas More and escape the fires of the Catholic bishops.
 In this true story about the struggle between dangerous information and powerful knowledge, one man journeys from merchant to martyr.